diogobalseiro/catnip/README.md

   - `GET /breeds?limit={limit}&page={page}` - Paginated breeds
   - `GET /breeds/search?q={query}` - Search breeds

 **Note:** API key is stored in Info.plist (reversed for basic obfuscation).
-In production, use environment variables or a secure backend.
+In production, use a more secure alternative.

 ## Use of AI